 Table of Contents

-For some of you, Xarelto is medication you need to take for life.
+For some of you, needing to buy Xarelto is something that will continue for the rest of your life.
 It’s what prevents you from getting blood clots and strokes.
 So without it, you could end up fatally hurt by conditions like deep vein thrombosis.

 It’s a big concern!
 Especially when you realize that Xarelto typically costs over $500.